Capital Gains Tax Rates 2025: What You Need to Know

 Capital gains taxes are levied on profits from the sale of assets like stocks, mutual funds, and real estate.
 The rate at which these gains are taxed depends on your taxable income and how long you've held the asset.
 But keep in mind that capital gains tax rates are generally lower than the tax rates for ordinary income like wages.

-Let's break down the 2024 rates for long-term capital gains and highlight the changes from last year's rates.
-We'll also look at newly released 2025 rates.
+Let's examine the 2025 rates for long-term capital gains (assets held for more than a year) and highlight the changes from last year's rates.
+We will also review the new IRS threshold brackets for 2025.

 Sign up for Kiplinger’s Free E-Newsletters